vfcash/VFC-Core/README.md

 # VF Cash

-VF Cash is a the most efficient Cryptocurrency project, created by James William Fletcher, at the current point in time it uses only 1.8 MB of memory, a maximum of 8 threads or 2 threads idle, no proof of work (PoW) and blockchain file that grows at a rate 76% less than Bitcoin.
+VF Cash is the most efficient IoT Cryptocurrency project, at the current point in time it uses only 1.8 MB of memory, a maximum of 8 threads or 2 threads idle, no proof of work (PoW) and blockchain file that grows at a rate 76% less than Bitcoin.
 [Whitepaper.pdf](https://github.com/vfcash/RELEASES/blob/master/vfcash.pdf)

 The project started on the 23rd of April 2019.
 It has no Proof-of-Work (POW) rather it has a transaction rate limit per address / public key of three seconds.
 This prevents the sender or the receiver of a transaction from making any further transactions during this period.
 The chain is unordered, and the networking uses UDP.
 The Digital Signature algorithm uses secp256r1.